TylerMoline66/foundations_capstone/readme.md

 email: user

 password: user

+##### NOTE: For testing purposes, all other users are set up with the email they have in the database and the password: password

 You will then be in the program logged in as the user.
 There will be a menu for the user to access the information about that specific user. you can: